 Annuities provide unique benefits

-Annuities were designed to provide an income you can’t outlive, however in recent years, income has been less of a focus as accumulation potential has its day.
+Annuities were designed to provide lifetime income, however in recent years, income has been less of a focus as accumulation potential had its day.
 In addition, annuities offer a variety of other powerful benefits:

 - Avoidance of probate because beneficiary designated